AlliePinnell/2412-Assignment2-GROUP/README.md

 | ----------- | -----------
 | Account for dupes or no? | blank
 | What structure in Q4? | blank
+| Do we need to print the Tree Structure for Q3/Q4? | blank

 # Questions (copied from PDF)
 # Question 1